Quicklist: Types of Ebony Wood

 7. Mauritius Ebony (Scientific name: Diospyros tessellaria)

-As the name suggests, this ebony tree is an habitant of Mauritius.
-It has the ability to grow up to 20 meters.
-The leaves on this tree are dark green, while some of the others are a lighter shade of green.
-This tree has small white flowers that have a strong scent to them.
+As the name suggests, the Mauritus ebony is an habitant of Mauritius.
+It grows up to 65 feet tall.
+The leaves range from dark to light green.
+The Mauritus ebony has small, white flowers that have a strong scent.

-Because it is located in the Indian Ocean, the tree has been exploited by the British and Dutch empires.
+Because this Diospyros genus tree is located in the Indian Ocean, the Mauritius ebony has historically been exploited by the British and Dutch empires.

 8. Mun Ebony (Scientific name: Diospyros mun)

-Known as one of the smallest members of the ebony tree family, this tree type is only available in Vietnam and Laos.
-The wood has black and brown stripes, even red ones occasionally.
-The wood of this tree is used for carving and inlays.
+Known as one of the smallest members of the ebony family, the mun ebony only grows in Vietnam and Laos.
+The exquisite wood has black and brown stripes, even occasional red streaks.
+This tree is often used for carving and inlays.